Shave Guide: Shave tips using a safety razor

 This method is recommended when shaving your bikini area.

-Choose with the hair growth if you have very sensitive skin or very hard stubbles (+soak these).
+Choose with the hair growth if you have very sensitive skin or very hard stubbles ( and soak these).
 Strokes should be short and slow as the razor does not have a flexible head and you want to get all the hair especially around the bony bits.

 Shave tips for knees and elbows - never cut yourself again